-All through we have discussed about rewards of transacting in futures, but what about the risk involved?
+All through, we have discussed rewards of transacting in futures, but what about the risk involved?
 What if the directional view does not pan out as expected?
-To understand both the sides of futures trade, we need to understand how much money we stand to make (or lose) based on the movement in the underlying.
+To understand both the sides of a futures trade, we need to understand how much money we stand to make (or lose) based on the underlying movement.
 This is called the “Futures Payoff”.

 4.4 – Leverage Calculation

-Usually when we talk about leverage, the common questions one gets asked is – “How many times leverage are you exposed to?”
-The higher the leverage, higher is the risk, and the higher is the profit potential.
+Usually, when we talk about leverage, the common questions one gets asked is – “How many times leverage are you exposed to?”
+The higher the leverage, the higher is the risk, and the higher is the profit potential.

 Calculating leverage is quite easy –